romeofx/BAN6420FinalProjectFlaskHealthcareApplication/README.md

 ## 📁 File Structure
 - The project contains the following key files and directories:

-- app.py: Main Flask application script used to launch the survey form and handle data submission.
+- File Structure

-- .env: Stores sensitive environment variables (e.g., PostgreSQL credentials).
+- app.py – Flask app and routes

-- requirements.txt: Lists all the Python dependencies required for the project.
+- requirements.txt – Python dependencies

-- final_project.ipynb: Jupyter notebook that integrates the Flask app, exports data from PostgreSQL, and generates visualizations.
+- final_project.ipynb: Jupyter notebook that integrates the Flask app, exports data from SQLlite, and generates visualizations.

 - participants_data.csv: The CSV file generated after exporting collected data from the PostgreSQL database.